FullStackZack/README-Generator/README.md

 # README Generator

 ## Description
-Here is a brief description
+The README Generator is a command-line application that dynamically generates a professional README.md from a user's input.

 ## Table of Contents
 * [Installation](#installation)